Vaping and E-Cigarettes

 E-cigarettes have become very popular with teens, and with people who are trying to quit smoking.
 People who use these devices also call it vaping or Juuling.
 But major health concerns have been raised about e-cigarettes.
 And experts are advising people not to use them.
 This Q&A explains what’s known about e-cigarettes.

 What are e-cigarettes?

 E-cigarettes are also known as electronic nicotine delivery systems.
 These devices are often made to look like regular cigarettes, cigars, or pipes.
-Some even look like flashlights or pens.
-The leading e-cigarette brand, Juul, makes a device that looks like a USB flash drive.
-This is easy for teens to hide from their parents or teachers.
-It’s so popular that teens now call using this device "Juuling."
+Some even look like flashlights, pens, or USB flash drives.
+This makes it easy for teens to hide these devices from their parents or teachers.

 Because of health risks, experts advise people not to use e-cigarettes.

 How do e-cigarettes work?

 E-cigarettes have 3 parts: a battery, a heating device, and a cartridge or tank.
 The part that heats up is called a vaporizer.
 To use an e-cigarette, a person inserts a cartridge or fills the tank with a liquid solution.
 This liquid may contain different substances such as:

 The type of substances in the liquid, and the amounts, may vary with each product.
 One of the dangers of e-cigarettes is that users often don’t know exactly what is in the liquid.